 Large estates, especially celebrity estates, often have estate sales where items are auctioned off at public auctions.
 Smaller estates may simply decide to sell assets in an informal sale.

-If you involved in the sale of estate assets as an executor, or you are a beneficiary or interested party who would like to expedite the closing of an estate, contact a New York City probate and estate attorney to assist you with the matter.
+If you are involved in the sale of estate assets as an executor, or you are a beneficiary or interested party who would like to expedite the closing of an estate, contact a New York City probate and estate attorney to assist you with the matter.
 An attorney can help with locating and selling estate assets, preparing and reviewing accountings, attending court hearings and making sure court and tax deadlines are met on time.

 An executor is a fiduciary, meaning that he has a duty to exercise the utmost good faith and undivided loyalty toward the beneficiaries throughout the relationship.
 Does the duty to exercise “good faith and undivided loyalty” include a duty to seek approval from the beneficiaries before selling a house?
 An executor “must act in accordance with the highest principles of morality, fidelity, loyalty and fair dealing.”
 Does the executor’s failure to seek the beneficiaries’ approval violate those principles?
 Probably not.
 Unless of course the executor is self-dealing, which is a violation of fiduciary duty.